top of page

 (with excerpt/s)

 Currently, I am writing a psychological thriller set in a post-apocalyptic South Island of Aotearoa.
+Its working title is 'Justifier'.

 'The truth was black and blue and it all came down to the kid with the gun.'